Netflix release dates 2020: all the major upcoming TV shows and films revealed

 third April

-Cash Heist (La Casa de Papel): season four The vastly fashionable Spanish crime drama is again
+Cash Heist (La Casa de Papel): season four The massively fashionable Spanish crime drama is again

 La Casa de Papel / Cash Heist returns with Half four on April three pic.twitter.com/wIbepk4tyo